OxoGhost01/drl_leaning/README.md

 Then, executes theses commands in your terminal (you can find them [here](https://huggingface.co/learn/deep-rl-course/unit1/hands-on#install-dependencies-and-create-a-virtual-screen-) too):
 ```
-# if you don't have pyhton installed (the commands are made for debian-based distros, unsing APT):
+# if you don't have python installed (the commands are made for debian-based distros, using APT):
 sudo apt install python3 python3-full python3-venv

 # then install some packages :